KanishkaSingh2396/string_transformation/README.md

 ![image](https://user-images.githubusercontent.com/89623051/140753147-822060d9-96a0-4dd2-aa6a-802c6a5f9b44.png)

---Firstly we’ll want to find the POSITION of the - character so we can apply our LPAD function to the LEFT of our product_code column using the POSITION value and apply the padding transformation to add extra 0 characters in front of our number component.
+--Firstly we’ll want to find the POSITION of the - character so we can apply our LPAD function to the LEFT of our product_code column using the POSITION value and apply the -----padding transformation to add extra 0 characters in front of our number component.
 --We can also subtract 1 from this POSITION value so we ensure we don’t include the - in our output!